hoxxep/rapidhash/README.md

 - `rng`: Enables `RapidRng`, a fast, non-cryptographic random number generator based on rapidhash.
 Includes the `rand_core` crate dependency.
 - `unsafe`: Uses unsafe pointer arithmetic to skip some unnecessary bounds checks for a small 3-4% performance improvement.

-## TODO
-This repo is an active work in progress.

-- [ ] Benchmark against the C++ implementation via FFI.
-- [ ] Benchmark on x86_64 server platforms.
-- [ ] Add rapidhash protected variant.
-- [ ] Publish to crates.io.
-(Currently in the process of requesting the rapidhash crate name.)

 ## How to choose your hash function

 Hash functions are not a one-size fits all.
 Benchmark your use case to find the best hash function for your needs, but here are some general guidelines on choosing a hash function: